 INVISIBLE NETWORKS

 Swarm robotics inspired by natural phenomena, such as shoals of fish, are able to flexibly adapt and respond to changing conditions in their environment.
-These systems offer huge potential for engineering real-world applications that benefit society and protect the natural world.
+These flexible and adaptive systems are pivotal for engineering real-world applications that benefit society and protect the natural world.

 In a world of invisible forces, power no longer sits at the centre: it moves like a school of fish, fluid, responsive, uncatchable.